Tabular Data: Is Deep Learning all you need?: Experimental Protocol

-For hyperparameter optimization, we utilize Optuna~\cite{optuna_2019}, a well-known HPO library with the Tree-structured Parzen Estimator (TPE) algorithm for hyperparameter optimization, the default Optuna HPO method.
-The optimization is constrained by a budget of either 100 trials or a maximum duration of 23 hours.
-Upon determining the optimal hyperparameters using Optuna, we train the model on the combined training and validation folds.
-To enhance efficiency, we execute every outer fold in parallel across all datasets.
-All experiments are run on NVIDIA RTX2080Ti GPUs with a memory of 16 GB.
-Our evaluation protocol dictates that for every algorithm, up to \textbf{68K} different models will be evaluated, leading to a total of approximately \textbf{600K} individual evaluations.
-As our study encompasses seven distinct methods, this methodology culminates in a substantial total of over \textbf{4M evaluations}, involving more than \textbf{400K} unique models.
+\textbf{Evaluation Protocol.~}Our evaluation employs a nested cross-validation approach.
+Initially, we partition the data into 10 folds.
+Nine of these folds are then used for hyperparameter tuning.
+Each hyperparameter configuration is evaluated using 9-fold cross-validation.
+The results from the cross-validation are used to estimate the performance of the model under a specific hyperparameter configuration.
+For hyperparameter optimization, we utilize Optuna~\citep{optuna_2019}, a well-known HPO library with the Tree-structured Parzen Estimator (TPE)~\citep{NIPS2011_86e8f7ab} algorithm, the default Optuna HPO method.
+The optimization is constrained by a budget of either 100 trials or a maximum duration of 23 hours, similar to prior work~\citep{kadra2021well}.
+Upon determining the optimal hyperparameters using Optuna, we train the model on the combined training and validation splits.
+All experiments are run on NVIDIA RTX2080Ti GPUs with 11 GB of memory.
+Our evaluation protocol dictates that for every algorithm, up to 68K different models will be evaluated, leading to a total of approximately 900K individual evaluations.
+As our study encompasses seventeen distinct methods, this methodology culminates in a substantial total of 8M evaluations, involving 900K unique models.

-Lastly, we report the model's performance as the average Area Under the Receiver Operating Characteristic (ROC-AUC) across the 10 outer test folds.
-Given the prevalence of imbalanced datasets in the OpenMLCC18 benchmark, we employ ROC-AUC as our primary metric.
-ROC-AUC quantifies the ability of a model to distinguish between classes, calculated as the area under the curve plotted with True Positive Rate (TPR) against False Positive Rate (FPR) at various threshold settings.
-This measure offers a more reliable assessment of model performance across varied class distributions, as it is less influenced by the imbalance in the dataset.
+A detailed description of our evaluation protocol is provided in Appendix~\ref{subsec:evalprotocol}.
+In our study, we adhere to the official hyperparameter search spaces from the respective papers for tuning every method. \textbf{As a sole exception, the early stopping procedure is performed implicitly from the HPO procedure, where the number of training iterations is a hyperparameter similar to prior work~\citep{kadra2021well}.
+We observed that this alternative form of early stopping yields better generalization.} For a detailed description of the hyperparameter search spaces of all methods included in our analysis, we refer the reader to Appendix~\ref{sec:appendixA}.

-In our study, we adhered to the official hyperparameter search spaces from the respective papers for tuning every method.
-The search space utilized for our adapted ResNeXt model is detailed in Table~\ref{tab:resnext_search_space}.
-For a detailed description of the hyperparameter search spaces of all other methods included in our analysis, we direct the reader to Appendix~\ref{sec:appendixB}.
-We open-source our code to promote reproducibility\footnote{\href{https://github.com/releaunifreiburg/Revisiting-MLPs}{https://github.com/releaunifreiburg/Revisiting-MLPs}}.
+\textbf{Metrics.~}Lastly, we report the model's performance as the average Area Under the Receiver Operating Characteristic (ROC-AUC) across 10 outer test folds.
+Given the prevalence of imbalanced datasets in the OpenMLCC18 benchmark, we employ ROC-AUC as our primary metric, since it offers a more reliable assessment of model performance.